hasecilu/VGA/README.md

 Fourth render
 ![KiCad render](photos/VGA5.png)

-Please note that the VGA board showed in the next pictures is an older version and that's the reason there is a cable for connecting ground.
+Please note that the VGA board showed in the next pictures are from an older version and that's the reason there is a cable for connecting ground.
 The new version has ground pins on both sides to avoid use cables (generally ground pins are at the begin/end of one SIL header in the development boards).

 Perspective view